 Is Poinsettia Hurt by Cold?

-In their native region, poinsettias can grow up to 10 feet and produce huge bushes with the characteristic flaming leaves.
-As a houseplant, these lovely plants are usually sold as container specimens and rarely achieve more than a few feet in height.
+In their native region, poinsettias can grow up to 10 feet (3 m.) and produce huge bushes with the characteristic flaming leaves.
+As a houseplant, these lovely plants are usually sold as container specimens and rarely achieve more than a few feet (0.5 to 1 m.) in height.

-Once the brilliant leaves fall, you may choose to move the plant outdoors…but be cautious.
-Poinsettia frost damage can occur at warmer temperatures then you might realize.
+Once the brilliant leaves fall, you may choose to move the plant outdoors… but be cautious.
+Poinsettia frost damage can occur at warmer temperatures than you might realize.

 You can move the plant outdoors but poinsettia frost damage is a real threat if your area’s temperatures dip below 50 degrees Fahrenheit (10 C.).
 At this range, the cold hardiness of poinsettias is below its tolerant point and leaves will drop.